evanhaozhao/evanhaozhao.github.io/_pages/about.md

 **Welcome to my website!**

-I'm Hao Zhao, a first-year PhD candidate in Finance.
+I'm Hao Zhao, a first-year PhD candidate in Finance at Durham University.

 ***
 ***Interests***